wojciech-kulik/xcodebuild.nvim/README.md

 👉 If you notice that your test results don't appear or appear in incorrect files, try playing with these modes.

 👉 If your test results don't appear, you can also try disabling `test_search.target_matching`.
 This way the plugin will always use the first match without checking its target.
-Target-file list comes from the build output and in some cases you may need to disable it.

 ### Setup Your Neovim For iOS Development